From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Methodology

 \section{Methodology}

 DFT calculations were performed using VASP~\cite{kres1} within the projector-augmented-wave (PAW) framework~\cite{PAW1994}.
-The wavefunctions were expanded in a plane-wave basis with a kinetic-energy cutoff of 370~eV.
+The wave functions were expanded in a plane-wave basis with a kinetic-energy cutoff of 370~eV.
 Total energies and electronic-structure properties were evaluated using the screened hybrid Heyd-Scuseria-Ernzerhof (HSE06) functional~\cite{Paier2006HSE}.
 For HSE06, all structures were fully relaxed until the total energy difference between successive ionic steps was below $10^{-5}$~eV and the forces on each atom were less than $10^{-2}$~eV/\AA.
 For vibration assessment, the computationally cheaper Perdew-Burke-Ernzerhof (PBE) functional~\cite{PerdewPBE1996} was used.
 To this end, the total energies in both geometry relaxation and in phonon calculations were converged within $10^{-6}$~eV and the forces to within $10^{-3}$~eV/\AA.
 We verified that no imaginary phonon modes were present, confirming that all structures were fully optimized and dynamically stable.
 The optimized lattice constant is $a=3.57$~\AA\ (PBE) and $3.54$~\AA\ (HSE06), compared with the experimental $3.57$, and HSE06 reproduces a 5.4~eV band gap within 0.1~eV of experiment~\cite{ashcroft1976solid}.

 Defect model systems were constructed in a $4\times4\times4$ cubic supercell containing 512 carbon atoms, derived from the conventional diamond unit cell.
 With this supercell size, Brillouin-zone sampling at the $\Gamma$ point provides converged defect energetics and electronic properties.
 During structural relaxations, the lattice vectors were kept fixed to isolate local distortions induced by the defects and to avoid spurious cell-wide strain effects.
+Within this framework, the carbon number density increases from $3.522$ to $3.556$~g/cm$^{-3}$ when going from mono- to hexa-interstitial carbon complexes.